Freight Shipping from Grand Rapids to Los Angeles

 How much does it cost to ship freight from Grand Rapids to Los Angeles?

-Full truckload (FTL) rates from Grand Rapids, MI to Los Angeles, CA currently range from $5,188-$6,394 for a standard dry van load over the 2,413-mile route.
+Full truckload (FTL) rates from Grand Rapids, MI to Los Angeles, CA currently range $5,188-$6,394 (roughly $2.16-$2.66 per mile over 2,413 miles).
 LTL shipments typically cost $1,527-$2,451 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Grand Rapids to Los Angeles?